hetida/hetida-designer/docs/import_export.md

 The file starts with the *documentation* of the component in docstring format.
 Following docstring conventions, it is necessary to start with the component name in the **second** line.
 Underneath, put the complete python code of the *component* itself.
 Then, you may safe the above code as some file named `add.py` on your local system and share it with your colleagues.

 Now, your colleague goes to the `runtime` directory and creates a subdirectory `components_from_python_code`, for example.
 Here, he saves the python file `add.py`, and possibly many more components in that format.
+One is now able to change details in the documentation and component code, i.e., one might add examples to the documentation or change the component description and category.

-Simply run the following command to import the components from the `runtime` directory:
+Last, simply run the following command from the `runtime` directory to import the components:

 ```shell
 docker run --rm \